Peetzie/socialdata/docs/exploring_the_data/Restaurant_locations.md

 # Restaurant Locations

 ### What are the most popular fast-food restaurant chains?

 [ ![](stat2.png) ](stat2.png)

 McDonald's is by far the most popular fast food restaurant chain in the US.

-Eventhough McDonald's top the list above it was not the first fastfood restaurant, the first fast-food chain is not even in top 10.
+Even though McDonald's top the list above it was not the first fastfood restaurant, the first fast-food chain is not even in top 10.
 However many of the famous, restaurants opened in the perid of 1940(mcdonalds) to 1965(subway & dominos).
 The expansion of fastfood restaurants began with a culture change, where as seen with McDoalds' meals no longer require preperation time, shopping, doing the dishes, not even a table as the concept is; *You can eat it with your bare hands*.
 This leads to a trend of american meals, where over 20% of meals are eaten in cars :blue_car: **[[11]](https://web.colby.edu/st297-global18/2018/10/29/americas-fast-food-obsession/#:~:text=One%20of%20the%20main%20reasons,and%20get%20a%20full%20meal)**.